 High-Stakes Testing BeginsDon't be stressed by the tests!
 As high-stakes testing season begins, help your students prepare with our Test-Taking Vocabulary video, and interdisciplinary lesson plan.

-Earth DayCelebrate Earth Day this April 22 with videos and lesson plans for all grade levels.
+Earth DayCelebrate Earth Day this April 22 with our videos and lesson plans for all grade levels.
+Our Earth Day video explains the history of the holiday.
 Use our elementary lesson plan with our science video on reducing, re-using and recycling to help students identify ways they can use the “3 R’s” to improve the environment.
 Middle and high school students can watch Mother Earth croon in our environmental change video and use our accompanying lesson plan to analyze news articles about the topic from sources like the Week in Rap.

 Also for middle and high school students, Earth returns as a rapper in our video about the solar system, “Confessions of a Planet.”
 Pair the video with our lesson plan where students will research and write their own raps from the perspective of another planet.

 National Poetry MonthSpring has inspired poets from Emily Dickinson to E.E.
 Cummings…to Kanye West.
-This April, celebrate National Poetry Month by having students write rhyming poems and raps using our Writing Academic Rhymes lesson sequence.
-Introduce students to poetry with our What Is Poetry? unit, sharpen their skills crafting similes and metaphors with our Figurative Language video, and encourage them to weave figurative language into their rhymes like the greats.
+This April, celebrate National Poetry Month with our ELA lesson plan on Types of Poetry.
+Or have students write rhyming poems and raps using our Writing Academic Rhymes lesson sequence.
+Introduce students to poetry with our What Is Poetry? unit, sharpen their skills crafting similes and metaphors with our Rhyme & Rhythm video and Figurative Language video, and encourage them to weave figurative language into their rhymes like the greats.

 National Financial Literacy MonthTake your students’ financial literacy far beyond “a penny saved is a penny earned” with our collection of financial literacy videos that teaches key skills like budgeting, creating a plan to pay for college and using credit wisely.
 Each video is complemented by printable activity worksheets that give students hands-on practice applying the skills they learn in a fun and concrete way.
 Check out our blog post for more ideas about how to incorporate financial literacy into your classroom.